maniotrix/offline-ai-assistant/karna-python-backend/inference/omniparser/ANCHOR_BASED_MAIN_AREA_README.md

 ## Performance Considerations

-- **Direct Matching**: Fast but sensitive to visual changes
+- **Sliding Window Matching**: Fast and precise when configured correctly, but can be computationally intensive
-- **Anchor Reconstruction**: More robust but requires good anchor distribution
+- **Anchor Reconstruction**: More robust to content changes but requires good anchor distribution
+- **Window Sizes**: Smaller sliding window steps yield more precise results but increase processing time
 - **Training Frequency**: The system should be retrained periodically as the UI evolves
 - **Anchor Diversity**: For best results, ensure anchors cover all four directions (top, bottom, left, right)